FaeqAlrimawi/SharingIncidentKnowledge/README.md

 ```
 >>java -jar techniques.jar

-//type 2 to execute the technique
+// type 2 to execute the technique
 >>2
 ```